a1ex2k/DrugSchedule/README.md

 - **Sharing schedules** with other app users to let them control you

 ### API Features
-- JWT Auth
+- JWT Auth with refresh tokens
 - Signed URLs for downloading files
 - Simplified and Extended DTOs, collections, filters
 - Human readable error messages with 404 and 400 status codes

 ### Code Features
-- OneOf<> as return type of serevices' methods
+- Discriminated Unions as return type of serevices
 - IQueryable extensions for filters applying and more
 - Custom Expressions for data projection and filtering
 - Separate project with DTOs for referencing from client app project
 - Options pattern for various parameters
-- Libraries in use: [Mapster](https://github.com/MapsterMapper/Mapster), [ImageSharp](https://github.com/SixLabors/ImageSharp), etc.
+- Libraries in use: [OneOf](https://github.com/mcintyre321/OneOf), [Mapster](https://github.com/MapsterMapper/Mapster), [ImageSharp](https://github.com/SixLabors/ImageSharp), etc.

 ## Blazor Client
 Blazor client project is an example of using API and provides the main functionality:
 - Explore medicament library
 - Manage user medicaments
 - Manage user profile and contacts
 - Create schedules
 Look through the source code to find out basic principals and run the project to check the API functionality using the GUI.
+We recommend to **fill medicament library** with provided sample data from [103.by](https://apteka.103.by/).
-We recommend to **fill medicament library** with provided sample data from [103.by](https://apteka.103.by/)
+Made with [Blazorise](https://github.com/Megabit/Blazorise) component library.

 ## How to host
 ### Run WebAPI
 1. Clone repository